 1. Create Policies Around Junk-Food

 - Having sugary snacks or ordering pizza for a meeting isn’t helpful for anyone.
-Not only does it cause crashes in energy and concentration, it makes it extra difficult for those trying to eat healthier.
+Not only does it cause crashes in energy and concentration, but it also makes it extra difficult for those trying to eat healthier.

 - Create policies around bringing in junk food and not letting your office space become a dumping ground for the unhealthy snacks that employees don’t want at home.